widged/gb-elm-language/en/type/03-list.md

 Functions that operate on lists live in the List module.
 Use `List.functionName` to access them.

 Note. strings are not Lists of characters, though they are similar with Lists.

+Note2.
+The constrain of *homogeneity* applies to list within a list as well.They can be of different lengths but they can't be of different types.
+You can't have a list that has some lists of characters and some lists of numbers.

 ### Creating Lists